jlomako/geometric-figures/README.md

-working on an app that creates beautiful random geometric figures
+working on a streamlit app that creates beautiful random geometric figures